Why do we Teach like we Teach? Revealing Learning Theories at Work

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
-You may claim a maximum of 6.0 (1.5 per session) hours (credits are automatically calculated).
-This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 6.0 (1.5 per session) Mainpro+ credits.
-Each physician should claim only those credits he/she actually spent in the activity.
+This program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 9 (1.5 per session) Mainpro+ Group Learning credits.
+Each physician should claim only those credits accrued through participation in the activity.

 Hot Topics in Health Professions Education is a self-approved group learning activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.